JackSzwergold/Preworn-Main/README_CAPISTRANO.md

 > connection failed for: www.preworn.com (Net::SSH::AuthenticationFailed: Authentication failed for user sysop@www.preworn.com)

-This bizarre error comes from verisons of `net-ssh` erroneously disabling `KbdInteractiveAuthentication` (aka: keyboard interaction) when `ChallengeResponseAuthentication` is set on your host system.
+This bizarre error comes from versions of `net-ssh` erroneously disabling `KbdInteractiveAuthentication` (aka: keyboard interaction) when `ChallengeResponseAuthentication` is set on your host system.
 The most viable thing to do is to ensure `net-ssh` is only using version 2.7.0 by uninstalling any other version `capistrano` might install.

     sudo gem uninstall net-ssh --version 2.9.1